Further evidence of Quasiperiodic Eruptions in a tidal disruption event AT2019vcb by SRG/eROSITA: Conclusion

 eROSITA and \textit{XMM-Newton} data place constraints on the recurrence time of eruptions $\leq13$ days.
 Subsequent eROSITA scans show no sign of flaring activity and put a lower limit on the recurrence time of at least 8 hours and 24-28 hours assuming that QPE activity has not ceased 6 months later.
 Using the relation between QPE duration and recurrence time observed in other sources, we may expect the recurrence time of the order of 60 hours for AT2019vcb.

 Our findings provide further evidence that AT2019vcb is a source of QPEs.
 Should the QPE nature of the source be true, it would strengthen the connection between the population of QPEs and TDEs.
-It will also expand the diversity of observed QPE characteristics as the one with the brightest flares and shortest formation time.
+It will also expand the diversity of observed QPE characteristics as one with the most luminous flares and the shortest formation time.